kyncore/K8-learning/04-networking-and-ingress/README.md

     kubectl apply -f ingress.yaml
     ```

-### Step 5: Access the Applications
+### Step 4: Access the Applications

 1.  **Get the Minikube IP address:**
+    This is the IP address that the Ingress controller is listening on.
     ```bash
     minikube ip
     ```

 2.  **Access App 1:**
-    Open `http://<minikube-ip>/app1` in your browser.
+    Open `http://<minikube-ip>/app1` in your browser (replace `<minikube-ip>` with the actual IP).
 You should see "Hello from App 1!".

 3.  **Access App 2:**
     Open `http://<minikube-ip>/app2` in your browser.
 You should see "Hello from App 2!".